Graham-MacIsaac/Seamless-Twitter-Project/index.md

 ```python
 print('the proportion of our classes is: ' + str(len( df[df['engagement rate'] > mean] )/ len(df)))
 ```
-The proportion of our classes is: 0.346, which we'll have to keep in mind
+The proportion of our classes is: 0.346, which we'll have to keep in mind before we build the models there's one last preparation step - removing stopwords.
+These are common words that would completely overwhelm the models but don't actually tell us much, like pronouns (I, she, he, they, etc.), prepositions (by, with, about, until, etc.), conjunctions (and, but, or, while, etc.) and other common errors like single letters or numbers<br>
 <br>
-Before we build the models there's one last preparation step - removing stopwords.
-These are common words that would completely overwhelm the models but don't actually tell us much, like pronouns (I, she, he, they, etc.), prepositions (by, with, about, until, etc.), conjunctions (and, but, or, while, etc.) and other common errors like single letters or numbers<br>
 We can do this by just defining a list of words for the vectorizer<br>

 ```python